-Mr. Morgan was formerly a Senior Advisor to AEA Investors LP (a New York private equity firm) from January 2015 to September 2022.
-Prior to AEA Investors LP, he was a partner and Lead Director of the Advisory Board of BPV Capital Management LLC (an investment manager of mutual funds) from April 2013 to May 2016.
-Mr. Morgan also served as the Chairman of Baker & Taylor, Inc. (a leading distributor of books, videos and music products to libraries, institutions and retailers) from July 2008 to January 2014 and served as the CEO from 2008 to 2012.
-Mr. Morgan also served as the CEO of Hughes Supply Inc. (a diversified wholesale distributor of construction, repair and maintenance-related products) from 2003 to 2006, as President from 2001 to 2006 and as Chief Operating Officer from 2001 to 2003.
+Mr. Morgan was formerly a Senior Advisor to AEA

+Investors LP (a New York private equity firm) from January

+2015 to September 2022.
+Prior to AEA Investors LP, he was

+a partner and Lead Director of the Advisory Board of BPV

+mutual funds) from April 2013 to May 2016.
+Mr. Morgan

+January 2014 and served as the CEO from 2008 to 2012.

+Mr. Morgan also served as the CEO of Hughes Supply Inc.

+(a diversified wholesale distributor of construction, repair

+and maintenance-related products) from 2003 to 2006, as President from 2001 to 2006 and as Chief Operating Officer from 2001 to 2003.
 Previously, he served as CEO of Enfotrust Networks, LLC, Value America, Inc. and US Office Products Co.
 He also served for 22 years at Genuine Parts Company in positions of increasing responsibility from 1975 to 1997.
 Mr. Morgan serves on the Advisory Board of Pavement Partners.
-He formerly served as a director of Tech Data Corporation (2007 to 2020), ITT Educational Services, Inc. (January 2013 to September 2016), Rayonier Inc. (January 2012 to June 2014), Baker & Taylor, Inc. and Waste Management, Inc. Mr. Morgan holds a bachelor's degree in Business Administration from the University of Tennessee.
+He formerly served as a director of Tech Data Corporation (2007 to 2020), ITT Educational Services, Inc. (January 2013 to September 2016), Rayonier Inc. (January 2012 to June 2014), Baker & Taylor, Inc. and Waste Management, Inc. Mr. Morgan holds a bachelor's degree in Business Administration from the University of leading distributor of books, videos and music products to also served as the Chairman of Baker & Taylor, Inc. (a libraries, institutions and retailers) from July 2008 to